 Stay aware of all biases throughout the hiring process

 Gender bias is just one of the many biases that can negatively impact recruitment.
-As a next step, check out our blog on 9 Hiring Biases that are Hurting Your Recruiting efforts so that you can stay aware of the many types of unconscious biases that happen during hiring.
+As a next step, check out this video on hiring bias so that you can stay aware of the many types of unconscious biases that happen during hiring.